ShobhitB2002/shobhit-portfolio/README.md

 Honestly, I had **no prior experience with web development**, but I challenged myself to build this portfolio from scratch.
 Here's how I approached it:

 1. **Used ChatGPT** to generate starter code in React + Tailwind.
-2. **Learned basic Git & GitHub** to push my project as a public repo.
-3. **Used Vercel** for free and easy deployment of the site.
+2. **Used Vercel** for free and easy deployment of the site.
-4. Iteratively asked ChatGPT for feature tweaks (like animations, icons, background images, etc.) and **learned by doing**.
+3. Iteratively added feature tweaks (like animations, icons, background images, etc.) and **learned by doing**.
-5. Finalized the layout, design, and responsiveness based on real-time feedback and experimentation.
+4. Finalized the layout, design, and responsiveness based on real-time feedback and experimentation.

 ---